EttusResearch/uhd/host/docs/dboards.rst

 Sometimes, daughterboards will require modification to work on certain frequencies or to work with certain hardware.
-Modification usually involves moving/removing a SMT component and burning a new daughterboard id into the eeprom.
+Modification usually involves moving/removing an SMT component and burning a new daughterboard ID into the EEPROM.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 DBSRX - Mod